geeknik/my-awesome-stars/README.md

 ## Shell

+- [m3n0sd0n4ld/GooFuzz](https://github.com/m3n0sd0n4ld/GooFuzz) - GooFuzz is a tool to perform fuzzing with an OSINT approach, managing to enumerate directories, files, subdomains or parameters without leaving evidence on the target's server and by means of advanced
 - [bthe0/captainarr](https://github.com/bthe0/captainarr) - A comprehensive Docker-based media server stack with automated management, monitoring, and organization.
 - [geeknik/glitcher-cli](https://github.com/geeknik/glitcher-cli) - generate animated pseudo random glitch SVG from ASCII characters
 - [geeknik/ssh-tunnel-proxy](https://github.com/geeknik/ssh-tunnel-proxy) - Leverage the power of DigitalOcean, proxychains and SSH to power your own proxy network.